x1a7x/imageboards/README.md

 # IMAGEBOARDS (PHP 8.4.1+)

+PHP simple imageboards- all tested on [PHP 8.4.1+] this will be a HUGE collection of working boards.

 Why not use existing image boards?

 Vichan- devs do not bother making it work on latest php version, but they all gas-light people by saying it is being worked on.
 It has been 4 years and it still does not even nearly work on the latest version of php.
 Absurd.